hantsy/spring-r2dbc-sample/docs/intro.md

     .doOnNext(data -> log.info(": {}", data))
 ```

-After it is executed, from the query result, you can call the  `map` method to get the details of row data and row metadata.
+After it is executed, to extract the row data from the query result, you can call the  `map` method to get the details of row data and row metadata.

-You can also bind parameters to SQL placeholders.
-H2 accepts `$1` like labeled parameters, it is database specific, for MSSQL database, it should be `@1`.
+You can also bind parameters to placeholders in SQL strings.

 ```java
 var selectSql = """